+Our Morocco motorcycle tour has always been a firm favourite with clients.
 A trip of a lifetime.
-These are no idle words – join us on an adventure motorbike tour through the heart of Spain and then into North Africa over the Atlas Mountains to the Sahara Desert.
+These are no idle words – join us on an adventure motorcycle tour through the heart of Spain and then into North Africa over the Atlas Mountains to the Sahara Desert.
 No waiting in airport lounges, no long haul flights, no riding unfamiliar motorcycles.
-This is an adventure which starts on day one; you will be riding your own motorcycle to another continent.
-On this tour you will experience high mountain passes over the tallest mountain range in North Africa; beautiful windswept beaches; bivouac in the desert; chaotic souks and cities.
+This is an epic, challenging adventure which starts on day one; you will be riding your own motorcycle to another continent.
+On this tour you will experience very high mountain passes over the tallest mountain range in North Africa; beautiful windswept beaches; bivouac in the desert; chaotic souks and cities.
 It really is a trip that many dream of but few actually do.

-£2500 for a single rider in a single room (all hotel accommodation)
+£2700 for a single rider in a single room (all hotel accommodation).

 What is Included in the Price